 Who conducts the herbicide treatments and mechanical harvesting?

-Herbicide treatments in Canadian Lakes are conducted by Michigan Lakefront Solutions, and mechanical harvesting work is conducted by the CLPOC.
+Herbicide treatments in Canadian Lakes are conducted by Michigan Lakefront Solutions, and mechanical harvesting work is conducted by PLM Lake and Land Management and the CLPOC.

 What determines when and where treatments and harvesting will occur?